-Package 1 of 1 contains the following:
+Package 1 of 1 contains:

-1 - Assembled air handler unit factory-equipped for upflow or horizontal air discharge application (includes upflow and horizontal drain pans and pre-installed air filter).
+1 - Assembled air handler unit factory-equipped for upflow or horizontal air discharge application (includes upflow and horizontal drain pans and preinstalled air filter).

-Check equipment for shipping damage.
-If found, immediately report damage to the last carrier.
+Check the air handler for shipping damage; if found, immediately contact the last carrier.
 Check the unit rating plate to confirm that delivered unit matches order.

-General
+General Information

 The CBX25UH air handler is designed for indoor installation only.
 As shipped, the unit is ready for installation in either upflow, horizontal left-hand or right-hand air discharge applications.
-Electric heat, downflow air discharge kits, air filters and other accessories are available and listed in the CBX25UH Product Specification bulletin for ordering.
+Air filters and other accessories are available and listed in the CBX25UH Product Specification bulletin (EHB) for ordering.